How Do Dual Lens Cameras Work?

 The dual-lens camera in a cell phone includes four layouts:

-• Horizontal or vertical: When it comes to composition, whether it is horizontal or vertical largely depends on the photographer's preferences and several other factors such as desired outcome, subject matter, etc. Generally speaking, scenery images are composed horizontally, while you may take individual portraits vertically; this is only sometimes the case.
+- Horizontal or vertical: When it comes to composition, whether horizontal or vertical largely depends on the photographer's preferences and several other factors such as desired outcome, subject matter, etc. Generally speaking, scenery images are composed horizontally, while individual portraits may be taken vertically; this is not always the case.
 So don’t be afraid to experiment with both settings when snapping your photos – you never know which will work best!

 Telephoto